When Does Group Invariant Learning Survive Spurious Correlations?: Formalization of group invariant learning

-In the following section, we ground our analysis on group-IL with the causal structures in Figure~\ref{fig:cgraph} (a) and (b).
-This choice is due to the following two observations.
-First, for the causal structure in (d), $\mathbb{P}(Y|X_{inv})$ changes when it is conditioned on $X_{sp}$.
-As a result, group-IL can not be applied to (d).
-To keep $\mathbb{P}_\mathcal{D}(Y|X_{inv}, g)$ invariant on any $g$, $G$ can be a function of both $X_{sp}$ and $Y$ when we assume the causal structures in Figure~\ref{fig:cgraph}(a) and (b).
-For (c), $G$ should only rely on $X_{sp}$.
+In the following sections, we ground our analysis on group-IL with the causal structures in Figure~\ref{fig:cgraph} (a) and (b), while without additional assumptions on the causal models.
+Our choice of causal structures is based on the following two observations.
+First, in the causal graph (d), $X_{sp}$ is a backdoor variable~\citep{pearl2009causality} between $X_{inv}$ and $Y$ and confounded with $X_{inv}$ by an unobserved variable.
+As a result, whether the invariant mechanism holds on each group is indeterminate without additional assumptions on the mechanisms between $X_{sp}$ and $X_{inv}$.
 Second, as shown by~\citet{ahuja2021invariance}, invariance itself can not deal with spurious feature for causal structure (c).
 Additional knowledge or penalty, e.g. information bottleneck, is needed together with group-IL.
-As a result, group-IL is only suitable for (a) and (b).
+Therefore, we investigate group-IL under the causal structures depicted by graphs (a) and (b).